 The table below lists the historical sector weightings of S&P 500 index.
 Currently, the largest sector of S&P 500 index is Information Technology, followed by Health Cate.
 The smallest are Telecommunications and Materials sectors, both contributing less than 3% for the index.
 Real Estate was seperated from the Financials sector in 8/31/2016.
-Check the historical weights of the individual index componies from here.
+Check the historical weights of the individual index companies from here.

 Combine this dataset with sector returns and examine the relationship between weightings and performance.